Midwest Radio Network: Takeover of public company

 Midwest Radio Limited was taken over by former listed company Unitel Media Group Limited in a deal first proposed to the Australian Securities Exchange ominously on 11 September 2001.
 Unitel's primary asset was a 49.9% interest in Star Broadcasting Network, which owned and operated River 94.9 in Ipswich, Queensland, and a number of regional radio stations in South Australia.
 The deal closed on 18 June 2002.
 On 30 August 2002 the name of the public company was changed to 'Media Corporation Australia Limited'.

 Surprise sale to Rural Press

 Within months, in January 2003, Unitel Media, now owned by Media Corporation Australia, suddenly and surprisingly sold its Star Broadcasting Network holding to its joint venture partner Rural Press Limited.
 No price was disclosed, nor was any reason given for the sale.

-Midwest appoints receiver to public company

-In 2006 receivers were appointed to Media Corporation Australia Limited.
-Directors of that company requested Midwest Radio Network, which held a first charge over the company, to appoint a receiver which it did.
-The company's radio stations were operated by the receivers for four years during which time they attempted to sell the assets without success.

 ACMA proposes technical specification variations

 In January 2008 the Australian Communications & Media Authority proposed variations to the technical specifications of the company's broadcasting stations which would enable more people living in the Blue Mountains area to listen to the company's radio services.